OpenGovAus/ausbills/README.md

 ## Contributing

+We use **BeautifulSoup** to scrape the bills from the Bills websites. so make sure you become familiar with the docs [here](https://www.crummy.com/software/BeautifulSoup/bs4/doc/).

 Fork the repo and install requirements

 ```
 pip3 install -r requirements.txt
 ```

 Each state should their own bills and corresponding website.
-Add a python file for a new state in the /ausbills dir. the python file should have the naming convention: `wa_bills.py` for _Western Australia_ for example.
+Add a python file for a new state in the /ausbills dir. the python file should have the naming convention: [`wa_parliment.py`](ausbills/wa_parliment.py) for [_Western Australia_](https://www.parliament.wa.gov.au/parliament/bills.nsf/screenWebCurrentBills) for example.
 Make sure we all agree on method/object/output conventions (use federal_bills as a guide).
 Once you are happy, update the README on method usage and make a Pull Request.

 ## Australian Federal Government